JJ0132/practical_work_2/README.md

 + Add the images to the images folder.
 + Finishing index, topic, degree, fce and contact files and adding them to the repository.
 + Updating CSS file.

++ I had an error when changing the pages because paths were wrong in two footers.
+Now is fixed.